Fitness, wellness benefits moderately prevalent for State, local government workers

 Fitness centers were a less prevalent benefit among State and local government employees.
 Eligibility rates ranged from 20 percent in the North Central region down to 10 percent in the Northeast.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Fitness, wellness benefits moderately prevalent for State, local government workers on the Internet at http://www.bls.gov/opub/ted/2001/feb/wk3/art02.htm (visited May 25, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Fitness, wellness benefits moderately prevalent for State, local government workers at https://www.bls.gov/opub/ted/2001/feb/wk3/art02.htm (visited December 09, 2023).